QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 A frequent case in discretized models is dealing with Markov chains with multiple "spatial" dimensions (e.g. wealth and income).

-After discretizing a process to create a Markov chain, you can always take the cartesian product of the set of states in order to enumerate as a single finite state.
+After discretizing a process to create a Markov chain, you can always take the cartesian product of the set of states in order to enumerate as a single state variable.

-To see this, consider
+To see this, consider states :math:`i` and :math:`j` governed by infinitesimal generators :math:`Q` and :math:`A`.

 .. code-block:: julia